MichaelCWalsh7/Milestone-Project-2/README.md

         - Aesthetics are obviously king on visual platforms, especially in a web game like this.
 Overall the game pages are quite busy.
 There's the board for the words, the enter button, letter buttons, timer navbar etc. With so many visual elements already fighting for prime real estate, especially on smaller devices, a decision was made early on to use images only when necessary or when they would truly improve user's experience.
         - As a result of the above point, images are used in mainly two places in the game.
         - Firstly A variety of images are used when showing the player a game over screen after losing.
 The images shown (and their accompanying message) here vary upon the condition the player's loss, i.e how many points the player had when they lost.
 A noted difference in images on the game over screen is important, especially for younger players.
 Returning players, especially those on harder difficulties, will see different 'fail images' as they get better and better at the  game.
 This means the player will feel some positive feedback upon a loss where they've broken their higher score, having a visual representation that they've done better, as well as a numerical one.
-        - There a some special case unique 'fail images' the player can be shown, for example, finishing a game with zero correctly inputted answers, or finishing just one answer short of completeing the game.
-Changing and dynamic imagery like this is important as it maintains the intereactivity and fluidity of the game experiece.
+        - There a some special case unique 'fail images' the player can be shown, for example, finishing a game with zero correctly inputted answers, or finishing just one answer short of completing the game.
+Changing and dynamic imagery like this is important as it maintains the interactivity and fluidity of the game experience.
-        - Secondly in icons. the game makes heavy use of familiar and appropriate icons throughout.
+        - Secondly in icons.
+The game makes heavy use of familiar and appropriate icons throughout.
 The info circle icon takes the user to an info/contact page, the gear icon opens the settings menu, left & right carets change the difficulty etc.

     -   #### Audio
-        - Another important auditory experiece is the auditory one.
+        - Another important auditory experience is the auditory one.
 There are many sounds in the game, however they are not on by default, as this would be a poor user experience.
         - The audio can be turned on/off in the settings menu, which is an offcanvas element the user can access from many  places.
-From the home page to starting the game, there are three separate calls to action for the user to click on  the settings off canvas: on the settings button on the home page, on the settings button in the pre-game rules and the ever-present settings cog icon in the top right hand corner of the navbar on every resolution.
+From the home page to starting the game, there are three separate calls to action for the user to click on  the settings off canvas: on the settings button on the home page, on the settings button in the pre-game rules and the ever-present settings cog icon in the top-right hand corner of the navbar on every resolution.
         - There are appropriate and familiar audio sounds that play for:
             1. Clearing the text input field
             2. Typing in a correct word